 Government services in the context of digital society

 ICT support for collaboration

 EKNOW: Information and knowledge management

 TELEMED: Telemedicine and eHealth

 INSTRUCTION FOR THE AUTHORS

-The ICDS 2008 Proceedings will be published by IEEE Computer Society Press and on-line via IEEE XPlore Digital Library.
+The ICDS 2008 Proceedings will be published by IEEE Computer Society Conference Publishing Services and on-line via IEEE XPlore Digital Library.
 IEEE will index the papers with major indexes.

 Only .pdf or .doc files will be accepted for paper submission.
 All received papers will be acknowledged via the EDAS system.